Corporate Communications & Marketing of University Health handles all media inquiries and can be reached at 210-358-2335.

 Inquiries considered sensitive or difficult that occur after hours on weekends will be referred to the Corporate Communications staff.
 The Patient Placement Center maintains a home phone call roster of Corporate Communications staff on-call.

-Rules for news coverage
+General rules for news coverage

 - On-duty reporters/photographers in University Health facilities must coordinate their visit in advance with a member of the Corporate Communication staff and be accompanied by an employee at all times.
 Reporters and photographers not escorted by an employee will be immediately removed from the building.